 The Proposer submitting the lowest Total Cost to Complete will be awarded the maximum number of points, 55.
 The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the next-lowest Total Cost to Complete; and (b) 55 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
-The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 55 points (i.e., the points awarded for the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 55 points (i.e., the points awarded for the lowest Total Cost to Complete, with points being awarded for the lowest Total Cost to Complete, with such product rounded to the nearest one hundredth of a point.
+The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 55 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.